Rashid Mehmood

 Rashid Mehmood (born 15 August 1987) is a Pakistani field hockey player who plays as a defender for Dutch club Schaerweijde and the Pakistan national team.

 Club career

-Rashid plays club hockey in the Netherlands since 2012 when he was signed by Oranje Zwart.
-After Oranje Zwart merged in 2016 with EMHC he started playing for the newly formed club HC Oranje-Rood.
+Rashid started playing club hockey in the Netherlands in 2012 when he was signed by Oranje Zwart.
+After Oranje Zwart merged with EMHC in 2016, he started playing for the newly formed club HC Oranje-Rood.
 After his contract expired in 2019, he joined Schaerweijde.

 International career

 2012

-Mehmood was included in the squad for the 2012 Olympic Games in London, UK.
+Mehmood was included in the Pakistan national squad for the 2012 Olympic Games in London, UK.